edalcala42/edalcala42/README.md

                     <td>
                          ENGLISH.
                          <br>
                          As one of the final steps of the Mechanical Electric Engineering title process in CETI Colomos, it was necessary to work on a project.
-In a                            team effort, a semi-automatic Chasca machine was built (Chasca is the name of a special type of ice cream that is created when frozen fruit                            and solid yogurth are combined).
+In a                            team effort, a semi-automatic Chasca machine was built (Chasca is the name of a special type of ice cream that is created when frozen fruit                            and solid yogurt are combined).
 The electrical and electronic components were controlled by an Arduino microprocessor.
                          <br><br>
                          SPANISH.
                          <br>